--- Someone putt-putt makes you a better putter.
+-- Somehow putt-putt makes you a better putter.
 That would be like saying pop-a-shot would make you a better dribbler.

 -- During the tour championship, Happy makes a bogey.
-The sign behind him that the signboy is carrying says he’s a 2-under.
+The sign behind him that the sign boy is carrying says he’s 2-under.
 The leaderboard says 4-under.
-He then makes another bogey to get to 3-under (or 1-under by signboy).
-Then, on the next hole, he goes drive-whiff-whiff-whiff-whiff-hit in the water.
-So he’d be hitting eight at that point, but somehow, after all that, he dropped just one shot, but somehow, he was at 2-under and dropped to 1-under.
+He then makes another bogey to get to 3-under (or 1-under by sign boy).
+Then, on the next hole, he goes drive-whiff-whiff-whiff-whiff-water.
+So, he’d be hitting eight at that point, but somehow, after all that, he dropped just one shot, and SOMEHOW, he was at 2-under and dropped to 1-under.
 So maybe he lost a shot in between holes.
 Wouldn’t surprise me.

 -- So now he’s four back of Shooter, goes to his happy place, punches out on the green, makes some other putt on some hole, makes another putt, and another, and suddenly he’s just two shots better and two back of Shooter.